justinsgithub/justindevelops/markdown/software/github/pages/index.md

 _github-pages-challenge-{github_username}
 ```

-5. enter the data for the TXT record that Github gives you
+5. enter the data for the TXT record that GitHub gives you

     - it should be random numbers and letters similar to below: